 The Low Carb High Fat Diet: A Brief History

 Sometimes to move forward, we have to look back.

-Here’s a little history lesson about the origins of the modern low carb high fat diet.
-It all starts with two of the modern day pioneers of the LCHF diet: Stephen Phinney and Jeff Volek.
+Here’s a brief history about the origins of the modern low carb high fat diet.
+It all started with two of the modern day pioneers of the LCHF diet: Stephen Phinney and Jeff Volek.